 Josephine was shocked, but also relieved to finally have an explanation for why she and the rest of family seemed to suffer from so many health problems.
 And now that the family’s HIV status was out in the open, Josephine decided to seek treatment.

 Shortly after starting on antiretroviral therapy at a local hospital, Josephine was introduced to the Elizabeth Glaser Pediatric AIDS Foundation’s Ariel Club—a psychosocial support group for children and teens who are infected or affected by HIV.

 “For the first time in a long while, I had hope that I could live with HIV.
 In the Ariel Club we played games, wrote, sang, and read different stories,” said Josephine.
 “We were a family and it was fun being together and sharing our stories without the fear of stigma or discrimination.
 My involvement in Ariel Club helped me to learn to accept my status and to talk openly about living with HIV.”

 Soon Josephine became an Ariel Club facilitator, leading sessions to help other children accept their own HIV status and seek the treatment they needed to stay healthy.
 Through her time at Ariel, using her story to help guide others to overcome the challenges of a life with HIV, her confidence in the promise of her own life also grew stronger.

-My involvement helped me to learn to accept my status and to talk openly about living with HIV, especially outside the club.
-After a year with the club, I surprised myself on World AIDS Day and stood up to tell my personal story to hundreds of people.
-After my speech, I received thunderous applause and many people, including children who thanked me for giving them hope and encouragement.
-I was so proud of myself.
-That’s when I stopped being afraid of speaking out.
+“I surprised myself one year on World AIDS Day when I shared my personal story with hundreds of people,” said Josephine.
+“After my speech, I received thunderous applause and many people, including children, thanked me for giving them hope and encouragement.
+That’s when I stopped being afraid to speak out.”